Probably not as much as you might think.

 And, please, don’t discount the importance of your role.
 Most people like to have their hands held.
 If you won’t do it, someone at some other organization will.

 Today I’m going to focus on major donors.
+But this applies in spades to mid-level donors as well.
 I don’t believe you must be rich to be a philanthropist.
 The very word, philanthropy, means “love of humanity.”
 Anyone can do it.

 But… the rich are different.
 Not fundamentally, of course.
 But enough that they warrant a different approach — because major-donor giving will make more of a difference to your cause, and to instilling energy into life-affirming organizations and projects, than any other form of fundraising.